MakeITBologna/zefiro/README.md

 Zefiro is an interface to Alfresco, alternative to Alfresco Share.

 While Alfresco Share is focused on team collaboration, Zefiro is focused on document types and their relationships.
+It provides a modern interface oriented on the document content and its metadata, rather then all the collaboration/social feature that Alfresco Share provides.

 Zefiro recognizes document types and relationships defined in Alfresco and without need for further development or configurations is able to manage:
 * search for specific metadata of a document type